Xetibo/ReSet-Doc/sections/literature.typ

 attack vectors compared to a Turing complete language.
 The downside of this approach is that only plugins with a supported use case can be created.

-An example for a Turing incomplete language is the markup language HTML.
+An example of a Turing incomplete language is the markup language HTML.
 It only offers specific tags which cannot create any functionality beyond the documented functionality. @html